Joined up food policy to create a healthy, just, and sustainable food system

-How are we going to create a Canadian food system that promotes health, justice and sustainability?
+The Canadian government announced (June 2019) pieces of a national food policy (see news posts, right hand column).
+As currently presented, it is substantially incomplete.
+How are we going to create a Canadian food system that promotes health, justice, and sustainability?
 It will require many changes to all aspects of the food system from farm inputs to food retailing to the design of our kitchens and bathrooms.
 And many kinds of interventions will be required to solve the current problems.
+The COVID-19 emergency is accentuating many of these problems, and many decision makers are recognizing food system vulnerabilities, but will they act to create more resilience?

 How is this site organized?

-The site is a work in progress, but there are four different ways to access solutions on the site (see the menu titles at the top).
+The site is a work in progress (many sections have not yet been written, many links have yet to be connected), but there are four different ways to access solutions on the site (see the menu titles at the top).
 You can start with the goals of a joined up food policy and then following the links in the change areas under each goal.
-You can also access the solutions according to their stage of transition.
+You can also access the solutions according to their stage of transition (general observations on the transition process can be accessed by clicking on the Solutions button, and the rest available through the drop-down menu is under construction).
 The core government instruments are a third avenue, as this section provides information on existing instruments and the proposed changes to them.
 The fourth entry point is through the policy actors.

-Provide feedback as you read using the comment form on the right side of the page, Your feedback can help improve the site and the content.
+Provide feedback on site content to firstname.lastname@example.org.
+Your feedback can help improve the site and the content.
 Please suggest additional material that should be added to the site.

 We will regularly update the content to fill gaps in our understanding.
 When you come across a section in development, feel free to make suggestions on sources, ideas and strategies pertinent to that section and we’ll work them into our research or identify others that might undertake the inquiry.
 You'll see 3 symbols when segments are still in development: